Igalia/explainers/canvas-formatted-text/text-metrics-additions.md

 ## <a name="use-cases"></a> Editing Use Cases: Selection and Caret Position for Canvas Text Metrics

 Selection and caret position are two building blocks for editing text.
 Consider the sequence of dragging out a text selection with a mouse or touch, then copying and pasting into a new location.
-Determining which characters are part of the selection requires mapping a point into a caret position in the text and drawing the selected region requires the selection area.
+Determining which characters are part of the selection requires mapping a point onto a string, then to a caret position in the text.
+Drawing the selected region requires the selection area.
 Inserting again requires mapping a point into a location within a character string.

 Both selection bounds and caret position are missing from canvas text metrics and must be implemented today using javascript.

 We propose additional text metrics to enable editing functionality, specifically:
-* bounding box
+* bounding box for a range
 * mouse position to character index reverse mapping, allowing authors to determine where a caret should be placed within the string.
 * selection box geometry indexed by character range (for instance, see this [Stack Overflow question](https://stackoverflow.com/questions/1451635/how-to-make-canvas-text-selectable))

 DOM APIs also provide text measurement functionality.
-Such functionality should also be available on canvas ```measureText``` and return equivalent values for equivalent strings and styling. ```measureText``` will always be limited to a single style, and therefore has the potential to be much faster (as it doesn’t need layout).
+Such functionality should be available on canvas ```measureText``` and return equivalent values for equivalent strings and styling to the maximum extent possible. ```measureText``` will always be limited to a single style, and therefore has the potential to be much faster (as it doesn’t need layout).

 Addressing this use case requires:
 * new metrics APIs